Tuesday, 21 August 2012

 Corbet resigned amid a wave of criticism in 2007.
 She has since set up a company to invest in tech, energy and, of course, financial services companies.
 She has a tumblr, but is yet to actually blog.

-Hank Greenberg Maurice "Hank" Greenberg, former chief executive AIG insurance group
+Maurice "Hank" Greenberg, former chief executive AIG insurance group

 While AIG was taking a multibillion-dollar bailout from the US Treasury and the Fed after its massive credit default business went sour, 100 AIG execs where spending $444,000 on a golf and spa retreat in California.
 "Have you heard of anything more outrageous?" said Elijah Cummings, a Democratic congressman, said.
 "They were getting their manicures, their facials, pedicures, massages, while the American people were footing the bill."